knowitnothing/misc/justdice/README.md

 Around here you will find things for testing gambling strategies that can be directly applied in https://just-dice.com (the current code can be modified to perform other tasks in that site too).
-The gambling is performed using Python and Selenium (you might need to `easy_install selenium` if you don't have it).
+The gambling is performed using Python and Selenium (you might want to `easy_install selenium` if you don't have it).

 Everything is mostly undocumented for the moment, feel free to find out